 Copper Mountain Hiking Trails: Find Your Outdoor Haven

 While Copper Mountain welcomes thousands to snowy slopes in winter, the area also beckons adventurers year-round.
-With trails for all ages and abilities, it’s easy to enjoy fresh mountain air and escape from daily stress — and don’t forget all the photo ops.
+With trails for all ages and abilities, it’s easy to enjoy fresh mountain air and escape from daily stress.
+And don’t forget all the photo ops.
 Sound fun?
 Grab some water, lace up some boots and head to these Copper Mountain hiking trails.

 Searle Pass: Moderate

 Spend the day in White River National Forest hiking Searle Pass trail.
-The trail is located near Frisco, and measures 15.4 miles of trees, small streams and rolling mountain views.
+The trail is located near Frisco, and has 15.4 miles of trees, small streams and rolling mountain views.
 Many find the trail a moderate hike based on distance and an elevation gain of over 2,600 feet.
 June through October provide the best times to hike, but visitors should bring rain gear as hikers will spend some time above the tree line.

 Hikers should also note this trail welcomes mountain bikers and crosses ski trails in the winter.
-In addition, hikers are welcome to bring their dogs, but should bring plenty of drinking water for both humans and pets.
+In addition, hikers are welcome to bring their dogs, but should pack plenty of drinking water for both humans and pets.

 Spaulding Gulch: Moderate to Difficult